Why You Shouldn't Be Hitting Snooze Every Morning + What To Do Instead

 You aren't actually getting more rest.

 The default nine minutes isn't enough time to complete the full sleep cycle necessary for restorative sleep.
 As you might know, there are four stages of sleep: Stage 1, 2, 3, and REM sleep.
 Stages 1 and 2 are light sleep, while Stage 3 is the good stuff, deep sleep, and REM (rapid-eye movement) sleep is when you are dreaming.
-While each stage is important, Stage 3 is the most restorative.
+While each stage is important, Stage 3 and REM sleep are the most restorative.
 You cycle through the stages in order, and a full sleep cycle takes at least 90 minutes.

 So, in those extra snooze minutes, you probably won't be hitting Stage 3 and getting any more restful sleep.
 In other words, you might as well just get out of bed when the alarm goes off.
-As Vora explains, "There are better ways to get rest."
+As holistic psychiatrist Ellen Vora, M.D. explains, "There are better ways to get rest."
 Adding that with the snooze button, "Nobody wins.
 You're not getting great rest, and you're also not having a leisurely, relaxed morning."
 You are better off setting your alarm for a realistic time and creating an energizing morning routine rather than convincing yourself a few more minutes in bed is what you need.

 You could be making yourself more groggy.